-Additionally, using soap as lubrication can irritate men’s penises.
+Additionally, using soap as a lubricant can irritate men’s penises.

 Soap can irritate the penis generally, resulting in balanitis on the penis’s head.
 In addition, if soap gets into the urethra, it can cause urethritis, irritation, and inflammation.

-Last but not least, no soap is for internal usage.
+Last but not least, no soap is for internal use.
 It’s not suited for the vagina or the anus.